simukappu/activity_notification/README.md

 $ AN_ORM=dynamoid bundle exec rspec
 ```

-#### Dummy Rails application
+#### Example Rails application
-Test module includes dummy Rails application in **spec/rails_app**.
-You can run the dummy application as common Rails application.
+Test module includes example Rails application in **[spec/rails_app](/spec/rails_app)**.
+You can run the example application as common Rails application.
 ```console
 $ cd spec/rails_app
 $ bin/rake db:migrate
 $ bin/rake db:seed
 $ bin/rails server
 ```
-Then, you can access <http://localhost:3000> for the dummy application.
+Then, you can access <http://localhost:3000> for the example application.

 ##### Run with your local database
-As default, dummy Rails application runs with local SQLite database in *spec/rails_app/db/development.sqlite3*.
+As default, example Rails application runs with local SQLite database in *spec/rails_app/db/development.sqlite3*.
 This application supports to run with your local MySQL, PostgreSQL, MongoDB.
 Set **AN_TEST_DB** environment variable as follows.